Italy Pet Import Requirements

 Step 3: Pet Microchip

-Your veterinarian, a veterinary hospital or trained nurse should implant the microchip.
-You should receive documentation as to the manufacturer of the microchip and instructions on how to register your pet’s information in the manufacturer or government database in your country.
+Your veterinarian, a veterinary hospital, or a trained nurse must implant the microchip.
+(New regulation) You should receive documentation as to the manufacturer of the microchip and instructions on how to register your pet’s information in the manufacturer’s or government’s database in your country.

 A tattoo is an acceptable form of identification under the following conditions: